Truck Driver Employment – A USA Listing

 $37,560

-Metropolitan areas with the highest concentration of truck drivers with annual mean wage:
+Metropolitan areas with the highest concentration of truck drivers with annual mean salary:

 Fayetteville-Springdale-Rogers, AR-MO $42,590